fat-panda-club/tip-node/README.md

 Click on the “New Application” button.

-Give the application a name and click “Create”.
+Give the application a name (something simple like your currency name or your-currency-name-audit) and click “Create”.
 Note down the Client ID.

 Create a Bot User by navigating to the “Bot” tab and clicking “Add Bot”.